Understanding MCP Servers

 - Learn tool behavior safely

-- Create general-purpose bundles (all marketing tools)
+- Create general-purpose MCP servers (all marketing tools)

 - Mix and match tools for specific workflows